8 wonderful festive markets to visit in Great Britain this Christmas

 Image courtesy of VisitBritain Images

-Bristol Local Christmas Market - 30 November - 23 December
+Bristol Local Christmas Market - 8 November to 24 December 2019

 Bristol Christmas market is home to 22 wooden chalets that offer a mix of traditional and eclectic wares.
 Right in the heart of the city, this festive gem is a wonderful opportunity for visitors to immerse themselves in the vibrant and unique Bristol landscape whilst enjoying some mulled wine and mince pies.